ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 ### hide: revision_history
 hides the "See revision history..." text at the bottom of the page.  ignored if `revision.history` Theme Feature is not enabled.  ignored if `git-revision-date` plugin is not enabled.

+### hide: side_toc
+hides the table of contents in the side panel on the page.

 ### hide: top_nav
 hides top navigation on the page.